Free GM Vehicle Recall Check

 Get A Complimentary Recall Check

 Not sure if your vehicle has an open recall, or can’t get a straight answer from some of the third-party sites?
 We’re happy to help!
 We’ve got access to data that many of them don’t.
 Just fill out this quick form below, and our Guest Services team will let you know if you’ve got one.
 And if you do, they’ll help you get it scheduled to have the recall taken care of, free of charge to you.

 In 2019, approximately 53 million vehicles were recalled due to safety or malfunctioning equipment in the United States, according to Statista.com.
 In 2016, the number peaked at nearly 90 million cars, so at present, it appears to be trending downward.
 However, when you compare 2019 to 2000 when the number was just under 25 million, we see the number of vehicles affected by recall doubling.

 Any way you slice it, that’s a lot of vehicles.
 Having your vehicle pop up on a recall list should cause concern.
 You shouldn’t panic, but you should have the recalled part replaced.
 Unfortunately, many people don’t know what to do.
 That’s why we put together this page, to help our customers find solutions.
-Whether it’s a GMC recall check, Chevrolet recall check, or Buick recall check, we have the process covered.
+Whether it’s a GMC recall check, Nissan recall check, Chevrolet recall check, or a Buick recall check, we have the process covered.